Apply for the records of someone who's deceased

-You can apply for a copy of someone else’s service records if any of the following apply:
+You can apply for a copy of someone else’s service records if any of the following are true:

-- you’re their immediate next of kin, for example their spouse or parent
+- you were their immediate next of kin when they died, for example their spouse, parent or child

 What information you’ll get

 - 1750 for Foot Guards (not including Scots Guards)

 - January 1921 for British Army soldiers if their service ended after January 1921

 - April 1922 for British Army officers if their service ended after April 1922

 - 1926 for Royal Navy including Royal Marines

 Each service record may include: